Karl Truesdell: World War II

 In January 1941, Truesdell was assigned to command VI Corps with headquarters in Providence, Rhode Island.
 While in this position, Truesdell oversaw the training of units in New York and New England, including the 1st Infantry Division and the 26th Infantry Division, as they prepared to travel overseas for combat.

 In January 1942, Truesdell was assigned to the Panama Canal Zone as deputy commander of the Caribbean Defense Command.
 He served in Panama only briefly because in March 1942 he was assigned to Fort Leavenworth as commandant of the Command and General Staff College.
 While serving as commandant, Truesdell oversaw modernization of the curriculum, which ensured that officers learning skills that would enable them to serve on staffs at division level and higher worked with the geography, scenarios, and techniques of World War II rather than outdated scenarios and information.
 In addition, women attended staff college courses for the first time when officers of the Women's Army Corps detailed to the Services of Supply were enrolled as students in courses on logistics management.

 Truesdell remained in command through the end of the war and retired in November 1945.
 His wartime service was recognized with a second award of the Army Distinguished Service Medal.
 In addition, Truesdell received the Order of the British Empire (Honorary Commander) to recognize his efforts to educate British officers at the Command and General Staff College and conduct student and instructor exchanges with the British staff college.

 Later life

-In retirement, Truesdell was a resident of Chevy Chase, Maryland, and maintained a summer home in Silver Lake, a hamlet in the village of Perry, which is in the town of Castile.
+In retirement, Truesdell was a resident of Chevy Chase, Maryland, and maintained a summer home in Silver Lake.
 He died at his summer home on July 16, 1955.
 Truesdell was buried at Arlington National Cemetery.